alexvollmer/archive.alexvollmer.com/content/posts/day-three-railsconf-07-summary.md

 -----
 permalink: day-three-railsconf-07-summary
 title: Day Three RailsConf '07 -- Summary
-excerpt: ""
 date: 2007-05-20 19:05:28 -07:00
 tags: ""
+excerpt: ""
+original_post_id: 8
 toc: true
 -----
 The day opened with a disappointing keynote speech from Tim Bray.
 He was upfront about the fact that Sun wrote a big check to big a sponsor and proceeded to launch, unapologetically, into a forty-five minute advertisement of Sun and just how great their servers and JRuby are.

-In contrast the opening act, Cyndi Mitchell of ThoughtWorks, had a much better presentation that called out to the Ruby and Rails community to ["take back the enterprise"](http://conferences.oreillynet.com/cs/rails2007/view/e_sess/14493).
+In contrast the opening act, Cyndi Mitchell of ThoughtWorks, had a much better presentation that called out to the Ruby and Rails community [to "take back the enterprise"](http://conferences.oreillynet.com/cs/rails2007/view/e_sess/14493).
 Her slide deck and presentation were fantastic.
 Anyone who crosses John Travolta&#8217;s awful &#8220;Battlefied Earth&#8221; with Dick Cheney gets big points in my book.
 I hope they post them somewhere.

 # Memcache

 This feels like the year the conference has gotten more &#8220;serious&#8221;.
 To that end, a consistent underlying theme of the whole conference has been scalability and performance.
 I&#8217;ll walk away from this conference with a new and, hopefully, enlightened view of the whole software/hardware ecosystem.
 It ain&#8217;t just about Rails folks.
 A real production app has a lot more moving parts than what&#8217;s on your dev box.